 How often do you need to sort in Excel?
 The generic answer is, “Every now and then”.
 Sorting is one of the most common tasks while dealing with data.
 To help you sort correctly, today we are going to show you how to sort columns in Excel without mixing data.

-6 Ways to Sort Columns in Excel Without Mixing Data
+How to Sort Columns in Excel Without Mixing Data (6 Easy Ways)

 First things first, let’s get to know about today’s practice workbook.

-We have a basic table that contains the name of students and their respective scores in three courses.
+We have a basic table that contains the names of students and their respective scores in three courses.
 Using this relationship table, we will see how to sort columns without mixing data.